 Growing up in the Appalachian hills of southeastern Ohio, Keith preferred the back door to the front, the tangle of the woods to the concrete of the playground.
 Snakes were his first fascination, his formative years spent turning over rocks to see what coiled underneath.
 When his grandmother Inez stayed at the house at the edge of the hollow, she would stuff towels underneath her bedroom door to deter the snakes from slithering in.
 Trout eventually called him west, where he now pursues his passions for fishing, hiking and herpetology with his wife, Gail Schontzler, a fourth generation newspaper journalist, who remains not so wild about the snake part (the Valentine gift of a baby northern pacific rattlesnake, when Keith and Gail were fellow reporters on the Bakersfield Californian, did not go well).
-Keith has a son, Tom, a writer/artist/Seattle souse chef, who designed this web page, and who with his wife, Jess, recently gave him the gift of a grandson, Bailey.
+Keith has a son, Tom, a writer/artist/chef, who lives in Seattle and who designed this web page.
 Keith’s daughter, Jessie, is a drug and alcohol counselor for the University of Montana.
 His other children include various stray animals that know who to tap for a soft touch.
-He has adopted a feral cat, Rhett, that lost the tips of its ears to frostbite and now sits on Keith’s lap while he writes, and a few summers ago he hacked back into the wild four baby Brewer’s blackbirds that were separated from their parents when their nest tree was uprooted from a tree farm and driven more than one hundred miles before being replanted.
+Keith is a wild bird rescue person, as well.
+A few summers ago, he hacked back into the wild four baby Brewer’s blackbirds that had become separated from their parents when their nest tree was uprooted from a tree farm and driven more than one hundred miles before being replanted.

 Keith holds a Bachelor of Science degree in Zoology from Duke University and a Master’s in Journalism from the University of Michigan.
-Besides writing, past work includes cleaning rat cages in college (which made a surprisingly successful venue for after dinner dates, provided the coed was sufficiently olfactory impaired), hard labor in steel mills (playing poker in abandoned railroad cars on the banks of the Ohio River while the boss looked the other way), restoring trout habitat on the AuSable River for Michigan’s Department of Natural Resources, and an apprenticeship as a driller for the Washington Highways Department.
+Besides writing, past work includes cleaning rat cages in college (which made a surprisingly successful venue for after dinner dates, provided the coed was sufficiently adventuresome and olfactory impaired), hard labor in steel mills (playing poker in abandoned railroad cars on the banks of the Ohio River while the boss looked the other way), restoring trout habitat on the AuSable River for Michigan’s Department of Natural Resources, and an apprenticeship as a driller for the Washington Highways Department.
+He also worked as a night-side crime reporter for the Bakersfield Californian, where he met his future wife, the award-winning journalist, Gail Schontzler.
 In addition to writing more than a thousand magazines articles (several are linked here), his non-fiction work includes the L.L.
 Bean Family Camping Handbook and the L.L.
 Bean Hiking and Backpacking Handbook, which his son illustrated.

 The Royal Wulff Murders was Keith’s first novel.
 It received a coveted red star review from Publisher’s Weekly, in addition to recommendations from best-selling authors C.J.
 Box, Craig Johnson and Henry Winkler, aka Arthur Fonzarelli, aka the Fonz!
-(Keith can’t believe it, either).
 The novel, a finalist for the High Plains Book Award, was also a Book of the Month Club and Mystery Guild selecti0n.
 The idea for the novel germinated during a long night in the wilderness while working for Field & Stream.
 His assignment was to survive a winter night without fire or adequate clothing, and it was during the interminable hours he spent shivering on the snowy breast of a mountain, wrapped in a scrap of tarp, that it dawned on him that there had to be an easier way to make a living.
-Writing a novel while sipping coffee and eating pain au chocolate in a French café, albeit in a French café in Montana and not on the Left Bank of the Seine, seemed a civilized and much warmer alternative.